This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

-"Watōki" (Traditional Japanese Pottery) refers to a type of ceramic ware traditionally produced in Japan, reflecting Japan's unique culture and aesthetic sensibilities.
+"Watōki" (Traditional Japanese Pottery) refers to a type of ceramic ware traditionally produced in Japan, reflecting Japan's unique cultural and aesthetic sensibilities.
 It is typically made from clay or earthen materials and is deeply rooted in everyday life and cultural practices, serving as tableware, decorative items, or tools for the tea ceremony.

 Features, History, and Types of Watōki